omarsar/data_mining_hw_1/README.md

 ### Grading
 The following is the grading format for your first assignment.
 - 80% - Complete all the tasks given in the provided Jupyter notebook `hw_1.ipynb`.
 - 10% - Complete the **bonus exercises** provided in the [first lab session](https://goo.gl/Sg4FS1).
-Please note that we have updated the notebook so you should be find five (6) exercises in the updated version.
+Please note that we have updated the notebook so you should be able to find five (6) exercises in the updated version.
 - 10% - Creativity and Presentation: For instance, you can present different visualizations and data operations provided in the **Data** handout (Session 1 of Data Mining).
 (Refer to the iLMS for the handout on **Data**).
 You can also tidy up your notebook and provided nice explanations or comments where necessary, especially for the new part you have added.
 Surprise us!